aragon/aragon-wiki/docs/tutorials/Aragon_User_Guide.md

 To send funds to your organization, you can create a deposit using the Finance app.
 Click the "New Transfer" button, open the "Deposit" tab, select the token you want to deposit, enter the amount and an optional reference note, then click the "Submit deposit" button.

+!!! note
+    For non-ETH tokens, two transactions may be required to make a deposit.
+The first transaction approves the Finance app to pull the deposit amount from your wallet balance, and the second transaction is the actual deposit transaction.

 [![](images/user_guide/06/104_appsfinance2.png)](images/user_guide/06/104_appsfinance2.png)

 To create a new transfer from your organization to another address, you can create a withdrawal using the Finance app.
 Click the “New Transfer” button, open the "Withdrawal" tab, then enter the address you want to make the transfer to, what token you want to send, and the amount of tokens you want to send.
 You can optionally add a reference note to provide more context for the transfer.
 Once you have filled out all of this information you can click the “Submit transfer” button to complete the action, if you have permission.